IagoDevJava/IagoDevJava/README.md

 - 👋 Hi, I’m @GorynychJava.
 My name is Ivan.
 - 👀 I’m interested in Java, Data Science, Math, Photography, Art, Psyho...
-- 🌱 I’m currently learning in Skillbox as a Java developer.
+- 🌱 I’m currently learning in Yandex.Practicum as a Java developer.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://t.me/HuanIvan
+- 📫 How to reach me https://t.me/BuddhaSoulDev

 <!---
 GorynychJava/GorynychJava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.